12 unmissable Te Anau Walks – Trails to suit all levels of fitness

 Within easy reach of Queenstown and Wānaka, Te Anau has its own a special kind of magic.
 Though it is often considered the gateway to Milford Sound, it is so, so much more.

-With world-class natural scenery, including mountains, fiords, lakes and native forests, it is unsurprising that the region draws in a great deal of hikers too.
+With world-class natural scenery, including mountains, fiords, lakes and native forests, it is unsurprising that the region draws in a lot of hikers too.

 Join us as we share our favourite local walks, both in and near Te Anau.